amber-lang/amber-docs/docs/0.6.0-alpha/advanced_syntax/error_handling.md

 # Error Handling {#error_handling}

-Amber provides several mechanisms for handling errors: failable functions, status codes, and error handling blocks.
+Amber provides several mechanisms for handling errors: failable functions, the `?` operator for error propagation, status codes, and error handling blocks.

 ## Failable Functions

-Functions that include unhandled _failable_ statements - such as `fail` statements or `$ $?` error propagation - are also marked as _failable_.
+Functions that include unhandled _failable_ statements - such as `fail` statements or the `?` error propagation operator - are also marked as _failable_.
 This allows errors to propagate naturally through the call stack, enabling centralized and consistent error handling.

 ```ab
 fun failing() {